detroit-labs/AmazeKit/README.md

 ![Example Image 1](readme_images/example_1.png)

 ### Rendering Button Images
-The `AKButtonImageCoordinator` class is like the `AKImageCoordinator` class, but it takes two image renderers instead of one.
+The `AZKButtonImageCoordinator` class is like the `AZKImageCoordinator` class, but it takes two image renderers instead of one.
 The “off” image renderer is used for the button’s normal control state, and the “on” image renderer is used for the button’s highlighted control state.
-The `AKButtonImageCoordinator` takes care of rendering background images for your button and automatically renders them to the correct size.
+The `AZKButtonImageCoordinator` takes care of rendering background images for your button and automatically renders them to the correct size.
 Here’s an example:

     // The butons will have a noise effect, rounded corners, and a gradient in
     // common.